 No name but “Wetback”

 That song came to my mind when I was hanging around the Collier County Stockade when the Border Patrol was making one of its sweeps.
-(For some reason, those sweeps seem to happen most frequently at the END of the picking season.)
 Since they were “detainees” and not inmates, the stockade officials didn’t track their names, just the count.

 They were known by no name except “Wetbacks.”